dccuchile/wefe/doc/user_guide.rst

 to use the package.
 Below:

 - First, we will present how to run a simple query using some embedding model.
-- Then how to run multiple queries on multiple embeddings.
+- Then, we will show how to run multiple queries on multiple embeddings.
-- After that, how to compare the results of running multiple sets of queries on multiple embeddings using different metrics through ranking calculation.
+- After that, we will show how to compare the results obtained from running multiple sets of queries on multiple embeddings using different metrics through ranking calculation.
-- Finally, how to calculate the correlations between the rankings obtained.
+- Finally, we will show how to calculate the correlations between the rankings obtained.

 Run a Query
 ===================================================================

-The following code will show how to run a gender query using a word embedding model as glove and the Word Embedding Association Test (WEAT) metric.
+The following code will show how to run a gender query using Glove embeddings and the Word Embedding Association Test (WEAT) as fairness metric.

-The common flow to perform a query in WEFE consist in three steps, which will be displayed next to the code:
+Below we show the three usual steps for performing a query in WEFE:

 >>> # Load the package
 >>> from wefe.query import Query